-That’s what an expo like the University Careers and Employment Expo is.
-A metaphorical pizza shop.
-(Bear with me here…)
+That’s what an event like the Careers and Employment Week is.

-Rather than having to go seek out your potential careers and graduate programs, for one day an expo delivers them straight to you. #convenience
+Rather than having to go seek out your potential careers and graduate programs, for one day our Careers Team delivers them straight to you. #convenience

 Follow our advice on how to get the most out of your day.

 Thousands of students visit expos each year, so make sure you stand out.

 But remember to be memorable for the RIGHT reasons.
 Everybody remembers the guy that showed up in the orange neon suit, but do they want him representing their business?

 Research the organisations

 Employers want to see that you’re actually interested in working for their organisation.